 Jamie Young deftly integrates the substance and the subject of her paintings.
 With dense fields of swooping brushstrokes and glancing lines, she articulates abundant, tumultuous, encroaching vegetation.
 Balancing the muscularity of her line and form, she delicately renders fleeting atmospheric effects with luminous veils of pale color that conjure sky and light beyond the canopy of branches and vines.

 The paintings are alive with sensation.
 The sights, smells, and feel of their settings – time of day, weather conditions, season, even temperature and the dampness of the air – become almost palpable.
 Young’s works are virtuosic compositions, symphonic in the scale and complexity.

 – Mara Williams, Chief Curator

 Brattleboro Museum and Art Center

-One of three new works at: William Baczek Fine Arts 36 Main St. Northampton MA
+New work in the annual Landscape Show at William Baczek Fine Arts 36 Main St. Northampton MA